-This course is designed to provide an overview of basic small engine maintenance, operation and repair.
+3 credits, Fall/Winter/Spring/Summer This course is designed to provide an overview of basic small engine maintenance, operation and repair.
 It covers safety, small engine theory, electrical systems, and troubleshooting.
 Classroom instruction covering theory of operation, 2 cycle and 4 cycle designs and applications, combined with hands-on live projects provides the student the opportunity to learn basic principles of small engine operation, including outdoor equipment, motorcycles, and A.T.V.s.
-Restricted to high school students only.